andrewpillar/csv2json/readme.md

     # Comment line
     column  type  pattern  format  destination

+**`column`** - required

-* `column` - the name of the column in the CSV file.
+The column field describes the name of the column in the CSV File.
 This is required.

+**`type`** - required

-* `type` - the type of the column's value in the CSV file.
-This is required.
+This describes the type of the column's value in the CSV file.
+This is required and should be one of `string`, `bool`, `int`, `float`, or `time`.

+**`pattern`**

-* `pattern` - the pattern of the column's value in the CSV file.
+This describes the input pattern of the column's value in the CSV file.
 This will vary depending on the type of the column.
+Detailed below are the different patterns that can be used for each type.

+  * `string` - The pattern for a string is a regular expression.
+This will be applied to the input strings to the CSV file.
+Any strings that do not match the given pattern will be rejected, and an error will be reported.

+  * `int` - The base for the integer being parsed.
+This can be either `0`, `2`, `8`, `10`, or `16`.
+By default numbers are parsed as base `10`.

+  * `time` -  The layout of the time in the CSV file.
+This uses the reference date `Mon Jan 2 15:04:05 MST 2006` from the standard library.
+For more information on how to use different date layouts see the Go documentation for the `time` package.

+**`format`**

-* `format` - the output format of the column's value when written to JSON.
-This will vary depending on the type of the column.
+This describes the output format of the column's value when written to JSON.
+This will vary depending on the column's type.

+**`destination`**

-* `destination` - the name of the field when written to JSON.
-If not given then the original CSV column name is used.
+This describes the name of the field that should be written to in the output JSON.
+If not given, then the original CSV column name is used.